-The above series of reflections is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 3-10.
+The above series of reflections on living in the present is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), p.
+3-10.

 Australian readers may find good values at Fishpond which sells discounted books and delivers them postage-free.